marksteele/cinched/README.md

 Once joined to the cluster, subverting all the other controls is relatively easy.

 I believe the proper long-term solution to this would be to implement an attestation protocol that would run prior to erlang distribution being setup between nodes.
-The only way I an see this working in a provably secure way is to leverage TPM hardware and kernel ingegrity checking hooks.
+The only way I an see this working in a provably secure way is to leverage TPM hardware and kernel integrity checking hooks.

 #### Denial of service

 There is limited defense against DoS attacks in the form of limiting the number of CPU intensive processes.
 Exceeding configured capacity will lead to clients waiting on available slots.
 Eventually the service will experience resource exhaustion when all file descriptors used for socket handling are used up.

-It is possible for a root user to kill the service process without being a member of the correct SELinux context (To be confirmed).
+It is possible for a root user to kill the service process without being a member of the correct SELinux context.

 As all operations are logged, it would be possible for an authenticated client to exhaust disk space by crafting bogus requests.
 This will result in a DoS condition.